evancz/elm-architecture-tutorial/README.md

       ease easeOutBounce float 0 rotateStep duration elapsedTime
 ```

-We are using the [@Dandandan](https://github.com/Dandandan)’s [easing package](http://package.elm-lang.org/packages/Dandandan/Easing/latest) which makes it to do [all sorts of cool easings](http://easings.net/) on numbers, colors, points, and any other crazy thing you want.
+We are using [@Dandandan](https://github.com/Dandandan)’s [easing package](http://package.elm-lang.org/packages/Dandandan/Easing/latest) which makes it easy to do [all sorts of cool easings](http://easings.net/) on numbers, colors, points, and any other crazy thing you want.

 So the `ease` function is taking a number between 0 and `duration`.
 It then turns that into a number between 0 and `rotateStep` which we set to 90 degrees up at the top of our program.
 You also provide an easing.
 In our case we gave `easeOutBounce` which means as we slide from 0 to `duration`, we will get a number between 0 and 90 with that easing added.
 Pretty crazy!
 Try swapping `easeOutBounce` out for [other easings](http://package.elm-lang.org/packages/Dandandan/Easing/latest/Easing) and see how it looks!